0xPhaze/UDS/README.md

 A collection of commonly used contracts using diamond storage.

-UUPSUpgradeV.sol (in contrast to Openzeppelin's UUPSUpgrade.sol)
+Why use UUPSUpgradeV.sol (in contrast to Openzeppelin's UUPSUpgrade.sol)?

-keeps track of an implementation version which is checked when upgrading.
+- No worrying about storage gaps or adding/removing inheritance (Diamond Storage)
-The result is a different handling of Initializable.sol:
+- Keeps track of an implementation version which is checked when upgrading

-- only one `initializer` modifier in Initializable.sol
+- Only one `initializer` modifier in Initializable.sol
-- "re-initialize" proxies (calling init on an already deployed proxy) is possible
+- "Re-initialize" proxies (calling init on an already deployed proxy) is possible
-- not having to worry about an [uninitialized implementation](https://medium.com/immunefi/wormhole-uninitialized-proxy-bugfix-review-90250c41a43a)
+- Removes possiblity of an [uninitialized implementation](https://medium.com/immunefi/wormhole-uninitialized-proxy-bugfix-review-90250c41a43a)

 Note: the contract /src/lib/proxy/UUPSUpgradeV.sol is not written using the _diamond standard_, but is still compatible with EIP-2535.